The global moduli theory of symplectic varieties: Symplectic varieties

 For $n=2$, $X$ has $\binom{8}{2}=28$ isolated singularties and a K3 surface of transverse $A_1$ singularties, corresponding to the 28 fixed reduced subschemes and the closure of the locus of reduced orbits, respectively (see for example \cite[\S 6]{Camere}).
 It is therefore not terminal.
 The $\Q$-factorial terminalization $Y$ is obtained by blowing up the K3 surface.
-The second Betti number of $X$ is 15, and so the locally trivial deformation space of $X$ is 13-dimensional while $Y$ deforms in one dimension higher (see Theorem \ref{theorem deflt is smooth} below). \item There is a cubic fourfold $Z\subset\P^5$ with an order 11 automorphism (see for example \cite{MonAuto}).
+The second Betti number of $X$ is 15, and so the locally trivial deformation space of $X$ is 13-dimensional while $Y$ deforms in one dimension higher (see Theorem \ref{theorem deflt is smooth} below).
+A complete projective family of this deformation type is produced in \cite{newnikulin}; see \cite{menetfu} for some other ``new" deformation types. \item There is a cubic fourfold $Z\subset\P^5$ with an order 11 automorphism (see for example \cite{MonAuto}).
 Its Fano variety of lines $F$ has a symplectic automorphism $\sigma$ with isolated fixed points, and the quotient $X=F/\sigma$ is a $\Q$-factorial terminal primitive symplectic variety with $b_2=3$.
 It follows from \cite[Theorem 3.17 and Theorem 5.4]{Men20} that the only deformation of $X$ is the twistor deformation. \item Let $S$ be a projective K3 surface, and $v\in H^*(S,\Z)$ an algebraic Mukai vector with $v^2>0$.
 Then for $k\geq 1$, the moduli space $X=M(kv)$ of stable sheaves of Mukai vector $kv$ with respect to a generic polarization is a primitive symplectic variety.
-Moreover, $X$ is always locally factorial and terminal \cite[Theorem A]{KLSsing} unless $k=2$ and $v^2=2$ (in which case $X$ admits a resolution by an irreducible symplectic manifold---the O'Grady 10-fold \cite{OG99}).
-The singularities of $M(kv)$ can be non-quotient singularities, as the completions of the local rings are often not $\Q$-factorial---see \cite[Remark 6.3]{KLSsing}. \item For a possibly singular cubic fourfold $Y \subset \P^5$ not containing a plane, it has been shown in \cite[Theorem 3.3]{Leh18} that the variety $M_1(Y)$ of lines on $Y$ is a symplectic variety birational to the second punctual Hilbert scheme of an associated K3 surface.
+Moreover, $X$ is always locally factorial and terminal \cite[Theorem~A]{KLSsing} unless $k=2$ and $v^2=2$ (in which case $X$ admits a resolution by an irreducible symplectic manifold---the O'Grady 10-fold \cite{OG99}).
+The singularities of $M(kv)$ can be non-quotient singularities, as the completions of the local rings are often not (even analytically) $\Q$-factorial---see \cite[Remark~6.3]{KLSsing}.
+This is because analytically locally or \'etale locally, these examples admit small crepant resolutions (but not globally). \item Forthcoming work of Sacc\`a \cite{saccacpt} shows using MMP techniques that a (projective) Lagrangian fibration which extends in codimension 2 admits a compactification as a $\Q$-factorial terminal symplectic variety.
+This for example applies to show that if $f:X\to B$ is a Lagrangian fibration of a smooth (projective) irreducible symplectic variety which is smooth over $U\subset B$, then any fibration isogenous to $f^{-1}(U)\to U$ admits such a compactification. \item For a possibly singular cubic fourfold $Y \subset \P^5$ not containing a plane, it was shown in \cite[Theorem 3.3]{Leh18} that the variety $M_1(Y)$ of lines on $Y$ is a symplectic variety birational to the second punctual Hilbert scheme of an associated K3 surface.
 Hence, $M_1(Y)$ admits a crepant resolution by an irreducible symplectic manifold, see \cite[Corollary 5.6]{Leh18}.
 A similar statement is deduced for the target space $Z(Y)$ of the MRC-fibration of the Hilbert scheme compactification of the space of twisted cubics on $Y$, see Theorem~1.1, Corollary~5.5, and Corollary~6.2 of \cite{Leh18}. \end{enumerate} \end{Ex}

 Note that even for smooth $X$ the notion of a primitive symplectic variety is a priori more general than that of an irreducible symplectic manifold.
 However, we do not know if there are smooth primitive symplectic varieties which are not irreducible symplectic manifolds.
 By Lemma \ref{lemma isv is ism} below such a variety must have dimension $\geq 6$.